The free group does not have the finite cover property: Limit groups

-We now pass to the notion of a shortening quotient.
-Shortening quotients are the basic objects for constructing Makanin-Razborov diagrams.
-Although we will not follow this line of thought we recall that Makanin-Razborov diagrams encode the whole solution set of a system of equations in a torsion-free hyperbolic group.
+Before the next definition we recall that a sequence of morphisms $h_n:G\rightarrow\F$ is {\em convergent} if for every $g\in G$ there exists $n\in \N$ such that for every $m\geq n$, either the image of $g$ under $h_m$ is trivial, or non trivial.
+The {\em stable kernel} of a convergent sequence $\Ker h_n$ is defined as the subgroup of elements of $G$ that are eventually trivial under $h_n$.

-\begin{definition} Let $L_H$ be a graded $\Gamma$-limit group.
-A quotient $Q$ of $L$ is called a graded shortening quotient with respect to $H$ if $Q\cong L/Ker\lambda$ where $\lambda$ is an action of $L$ on a real tree obtained by a sequence of short morphisms (with respect to $H$) as in Lemma \ref{LimitAction}. \end{definition}
+\begin{definition} Let $G$ be a limit group which is freely indecomposable with respect to a finitely generated subgroup $H$.
+Let $(h_n)_{n<\omega}:G\rightarrow \F$ be a convergent sequence of short morphisms with respect to $Mod_H(G)$.
+Then we call $G/\Ker h_n$ a shortening quotient of $G$ with respect to $H$. \end{definition}